L1apps/docker-compose-assistant/DOCKER_HUB_README.md

 *   **🔍 Contextual Help**: Highlight any keyword in your file to get an instant explanation and example.
 *   **🧭 Structure Navigation**: "Jump to Section" allows you to navigate large files easily.
 *   **🌗 Themes**: Includes Light, Dark, and Dracula themes.
+*   **📏 Version Aware**: Respects the Docker Compose version (v2, v3, etc.) specified in your file for accurate validation.

 ## ⚙️ Configuration